Cathy347Le/React-Task-App/README.md

 #### Track the number of tasks remaining

 - Display a static counter in the header
+- Display task counter dynamically and make it conditionally render

 ### ADD BACKEND - Node, MongoDB, moongoose